backupbrew/switchbrew/Applet Manager services.md

 #### CreateMovieMaker

-Takes an input u64 and handle, returns an [\#IMovieMaker](#IMovieMaker "wikilink").
+Takes an input u64 size and a TransferMemory handle, returns an [\#IMovieMaker](#IMovieMaker "wikilink").

+Official sw retries using the cmd in a loop on error 0x8D4 with svcSleepThread(100000000) being used first.

+Official sw uses permissions=None for the TransferMemory, with an user-specified buffer.

 #### PrepareForJit